flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 ## For Content Editors: Browse and manage your content

-The Flotiq Expo app is a React Native application which allows you to browse and manage your content directly from the mobile.
+The Flotiq Expo app is a React Native application that allows you to browse and manage your content directly from the mobile.

 Regardless of what data you store in the Flotiq, the mobile application can provide convenient and quick access to the data.